 The Lite plan focuses on the “Fresh Index” – a huge map which is updated daily, based on 120 days of data gathering ( web crawling ).
 Billions of webpages are visited to build this index.

 Subscribers on PRO plans enjoy access to the “Historic Index” – a huge database for Advanced data orientated SEO.
-The Historic index compliments Fresh – containing over five years of data.
+The Historic index compliments Fresh – containing over fifteen years of data.
 This makes the PRO plan ideal for Agencies, and for in-house SEO’s of larger sites.

 The Fresh Index and Historic Index are updated frequently – each update is referred to as a “build”.
 Information about the most recent build of the Fresh Index and Historic Index is located in the footer of most pages on the majestic.com site.